 The Alec Prentice Sewell Gift has awarded The Song Room (TSR) $240,000 over three years to support development of art-based resources for early childhood centres.
 TSR’s The Arts: Live program is already delivered in 8,000 primary and secondary schools across Australia reaching over one million students.
 Previous evaluations show TSR’s arts programs improve students’ social and emotional wellbeing as well as academic achievement and school attendance.
 Resources for early childhood will be developed, tested and then marketed to early learning providers, providing a sustainable revenue source to support ongoing program maintenance and development.

 Lastly, a Community Wellbeing grant was awarded to Tomorrow Today Foundation (TTF).
-This $750,000 grant over four years to TTF marks 10 years of support by The Ian Potter Foundation towards this innovative whole-of-community approach to improving the lives of young people in Benalla.
+This $750,000 grant over three years to TTF marks 10 years of support by The Ian Potter Foundation towards this innovative whole-of-community approach to improving the lives of young people in Benalla.
 TTF was formed and is run by the local people of Benalla to address issues of chronic decline in the area.
 TTF was established to respond to high level socio-economic disadvantage in Benalla (Benalla ranks in the top 5% disadvantaged postcodes in Victoria, DOTE2015).

 This grant specifically continues the work undertaken by the Education Benalla Program which has worked with families to improve school readiness for pre-schoolers, improve literacy and numeracy levels at school age through a range of in-school and in-community activities supported by community volunteers, and retention of high school students through Hands On Learning.

 Now, with support from this grant, TTF will build on seven years of experience in community, business and government collaboration to establish a series of community activities aimed at improving employment readiness and life outcomes for Benalla’s young people.